WSU-kduncan/cicd-3120-pittman31/README.md

 - Allow DockerHub authentication via CLI using Dockhub credentials
   1. I entered the following command in the cli
     > docker login -u DOCKER_USERNAME
-  2. I entered my password when prompted
+  2. I entered a docker authentication token when prompted
 - Configure GitHub Secrets
   - what credentials are needed - DockerHub credentials (do not state your credentials)
-    - Docker Username and Password are needed
+    - Docker Username and authentication token are needed
   - set secrets and secret names
     1. Cicked on the settings button for https://github.com/WSU-kduncan/cicd-3120-pittman31
     2. Selected Environments from the side bar